dhruvak001/Multiple_Client_Server_Chat_System/README.md

 ## Features:

-- LoginSystem:Userscanentertheirnamestologintothe
-chat system.
-- GroupChat:Userscansendmessagesthatarebroadcasted
+- Login System: Users can enter their names to log into the chat system.
-to all connected clients.
+- Group Chat: Users can send messages that are broadcasted to all connected clients.
-- PrivateMessaging:Userscaninitiateprivateconversations with specific users by double-clicking on their names in the user list.
+- Private Messaging: Users can initiate private conversations with specific users by double-clicking on their names in the user list.
-- Real-timeUpdates:Theuserlistisdynamicallyupdatedto reflect the current online users.
+- Real-time Updates: The user list is dynamically updated to reflect the current online users.
-- ErrorHandling:Thesystemprovideserrorhandlingforfailed connections and communication errors.
+- Error Handling: The system provides error handling for failed connections and communication errors.

 ## Working: